-Hand eczema (HE) is a work-related skin inflammation of the hands with heterogeneous etiology and morphology.
-Based on a systematic review of 66 studies ranging from 1964 to 2019, the lifetime prevalence of HE in the general population reached 14.5%.
-It is more prevalent in workers who do frequent handwashing, but everyone with frequent and repeated exposure is at risk.

-The COVID-19 pandemic has led to increased awareness of hand hygiene around the world.
+Hand eczema (HE) is a work-related skin inflammation of the hands with heterogeneous etiology and morphology.1 Based on a systematic review of 66 studies ranging from 1964 to 2019, the lifetime prevalence of HE in the general population reached 14.5%.2 It is more prevalent in workers who do frequent handwashing, but everyone with frequent and repeated exposure is at risk.3 The COVID-19 pandemic has led to increased awareness of hand hygiene around the world.
 Hand hygiene has become a widely accepted principle as an effort to prevent the transmission of COVID-19 and other diseases.
-The Centers for Disease Control and Prevention (CDC) recommend washing hands with soap and water for 20 seconds or using a hand sanitizer that contains at least 60% alcohol.
-The habit and frequency of hand washing can affect the integrity and function of the skin barrier, thereby increasing the risk of developing HE.
-Sawitri et al. has also found that the incidence of contact dermatitis increases with the increasing frequency and duration of exposure to personal protective equipment (PPE) and hand hygiene (HH) practices during the COVID-19 pandemic.
+The Centers for Disease Control and Prevention recommend washing hands with soap and water for 20 seconds or using a hand sanitizer that contains at least 60% alcohol.
+The habit and frequency of hand washing can affect the integrity and function of the skin barrier, thereby increasing the risk of developing HE.4 Sawitri et al.5 have also found that the incidence of contact dermatitis increases with the increasing frequency and duration of exposure to personal protective equipment and hand hygiene (HH) practices during the COVID-19 pandemic.
 The occurrence of HE is influenced by cell proliferation and differentiation, skin barrier conditions, and immune function.
-Vitamin D, a fat-soluble vitamin, has a role in regulating these processes and is closely related to the skin due to its function of tissue repair, disease prevention, and immunomodulation.
-Vitamin D deficiency has been reported in various inflammatory skin diseases.
-This claim raises the suspicion that a person's vitamin D status can modulate skin inflammation, including HE.
-In Indonesia, studies regarding vitamin D level is still limited.
-Suryadinata et al. found that the mean vitamin D level of adults in Surabaya, Indonesia was in the insufficiency category, or under 30 ng/mL.
+Vitamin D, a fat-soluble vitamin, has a role in regulating these processes and is closely related to the skin due to its function of tissue repair, disease prevention, and immunomodulation.6 Vitamin D deficiency has been reported in various inflammatory skin diseases.
+This claim raises the suspicion that a person's vitamin D status can modulate skin inflammation, including HE.7 In Indonesia, studies regarding vitamin D levels are still limited.
+Survadinata et al.8 found that the mean vitamin D levels of adults in Surabaya, Indonesia was in the insufficiency category, or under 30 ng/mL.

 In recent years, various instruments have been developed to assess the severity of HE.
-One of the most widely used instruments is the Hand Eczema Severity Index (HECSI), which assesses the severity of HE based on six different symptoms, as well as the area involved.
-This research was conducted to study the correlation of serum 25(OH)D levels, which is a form of vitamin D circulating in the blood, with the severity of HE among healthcare workers in our institution.
+One of the most widely used instruments is the hand eczema severity index (HECSI), which assesses the severity of HE based on six different symptoms, as well as the area involved.9 This research was conducted to study the correlation of serum 25(OH)D levels, which is a form of vitamin D circulating in the blood, with the severity of HE among healthcare workers in our institution.